1275053499/SougouReading/README.md

 ### About
 Now I have completed those functions:most of UI ,webView ,search fictions, add fictions to shelf and reading first chapter.
 If you like it,you can star my project.
 You can also fork it and be a contributor.
-I use Charles to get json data from the Sougou server.

 ### 完成情况（如gif图显示）